 The academic qualifications to become a judge in the UK often require you to complete an undergraduate LLB or law conversion course (the GDL).
 You must then pass Bar Training, the Legal Practice Course (LPC) or have passed the Solicitors Qualifying Exam (SQE).

-You Don’t Need A Law Degree To Become a Judge In The UK
+Do You Need A Law Degree To Become A UK Judge?

 It’s possible to become a judge without a degree, if you take the CILEx Professional Qualification (CPQ).
 You can pursue a CPQ with a non-law degree and become a Chartered Legal Executive.